Skip to main content

 #

-2. Moussaka — Layered eggplant, meat, béchamel
+2. Moussaka — Layered eggplant, spiced meat, creamy béchamel

-4. Grilled octopus — Charred and tender
+4. Grilled octopus — Charred, tender, with just lemon and olive oil

-5. Tzatziki — Yogurt, cucumber, garlic dip
+5. Tzatziki — Yogurt, cucumber, garlic.
+Simple and addictive.

-7. Spanakopita — Spinach and feta pie
+7. Spanakopita — Spinach and feta in flaky phyllo

-8. Pastitsio — Greek “lasagna”
+8. Pastitsio — Greek “lasagna” that deserves its own fan club

-9. Loukoumades — Honey-drenched donuts
+9. Loukoumades — Honey-drenched donuts.
+Dangerous.

-10. Greek coffee — Strong, thick, traditional
+10. Greek coffee — Strong, thick, ritualistic

 Street Food & Quick Bites